janoujan/P4-lapanthere/README.md

 As a reminder, our site only appears on the second page of search engines.
 For this, I would like our referencing to be improved.

-Here are the things you need to work on:
+Here are the things you need to work on

      1. Analysis of the current SEO status of the site provided.
      I would like you to indicate the parts of the site which are not optimized for SEO and/or which are not up to date in terms of accessibility, and that you justify your choices.
 Remember to add the best practice to put in place for each part of the site that is not optimized, citing your sources.
 You will find attached a model to carry out your analysis.
 Once this template is completed, I would like you to select at least 10 recommendations to improve the site.
 I let you tick these 10 recommendations chosen in the column “Recommended action”.